shagu/staticmod/README.md

 ## Nameplates
 - Nameplates scale with UI-Scale

+## Sell Value
+- Shows vendor sell values on item tooltips

+## Equip Compare
+- Shows a tooltip of the equipped item while <Shift> key is pressed

 ## Layout
 - Player and target are moved to the bottom-center of the screen
 - Both chat frames are aligned to bottom left and bottom right